boomieindahouse/ecommerce/README.md

 # Ecommerce Frontend

-This project is an e-commerce website frontend developed to practice writing in React and using Tailwind CSS.
+This project is an e-commerce website frontend developed to practice ReactJs and using Tailwind CSS.

 ## Example pages on project